robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Studies of social network analysis vary in the number and frequency of observations as well as the data collection technique used to generate networks (Davis et al. 2018; Webber and Vander Wal 2019).
-In addition to altering the temporal scale, we investigated the influence of the number of observations on resulting multilayer networks.
+In addition to altering the temporal scale by adjusting the time window, we investigated the influence of the number of observations on resulting multilayer networks.
 We randomly selected 500 timesteps and iteratively included 25 additional observations, regenerating the multilayer network and calculating associations of individuals.
 Subsequent iterations included the previous set of observations to mimic observational data.

 ## Scale in multilayer networks in practice: case study results and discussion